aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_instance-procedures-and-functions/gmp_instance_createblockmatrices.rst

     GMP::Instance::CreateBlockMatrices(
-         GMP,            ! (input) a generated mathematical program colSet          ! (input) a subset of Integers blockValue      ! (input) an integer parameter
+         GMP,            ! (input) a generated mathematical program colSet,         ! (input) a subset of Integers blockValue,     ! (input) an integer parameter
          prefix          ! (input) a string expression
     )